 Preventing Poop from Getting in The Cats Fur

 One of the main reasons cats get poop in their fur is because their food causes diarrhea.
 Cats have sensitive digestive systems and are strict carnivores.
-Many popular brands use corn and other ingredients to bring down the cost of the food, and while most cats don’t have a problem eating them, some cats do.
-So if you find your cat frequently as poop in its fur, we recommend changing the food to see if things improve.
+Many popular brands use corn and other questionable ingredients to bring down the cost of the food.
+Cats can also develop sensitivities or allergies to specific ingredients in their food.
+So if you find that your cat frequently has poop in its fur, we recommend investigating if its diet might need to change.

 Maintain Proper Weight

 Another thing to look at if your cat frequently has poop in its fur, is its weight.
-While humans don’t eat poop, cats do as part of the grooming process, and the butt is one of the first places your cat can’t reach to groom if it’s overweight, which means it will not be able to remove the poop like it normally would, and you will notice it more often.
-Obesity is a huge problem in the United States, with experts stating that more than 50% of cats over the age of five are overweight.
+The butt is one of the first places your cat can’t reach to groom if it’s overweight, which means it will not be able to remove the poop like it normally would, and you will notice it more often.
+Obesity is a huge problem in the United States, with experts stating that more than 50% of cats over the age of 5 are overweight.
 We can prevent obesity by watching portion control and ensuring our cats get enough activity.

 If you have a long-haired cat, you will likely be dealing with this problem all the time as the hair gets in the way, and there’s little you or the cat can do about it.
 Even short-haired cats may have hair growing in this area that can collect feces as the cat uses the litter pan.
 Trimming the fur in this area can help reduce how frequently you need to clean your cat.